airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/source-acceptance-tests.md

 | `spec_path` | string | `secrets/spec.json` |Path to a JSON object representing the spec expected to be output by this connector |

 ## Test Connection
-Verify that a check operation issued to the connector with the input config file returns a success response.
+Verify that a check operation issued to the connector with the input config file returns a successful response.
 | Input |  Type| Default | Note |
 |--|--|--|--|
 | `config_path` | string | `secrets/config.json` |Path to a JSON object representing a valid connector configuration|